drreynolds/smuhpc-workshop/source/session_9.rst

 Stampede consists of over 6,400 nodes, each with 16 Intel Xeon E5 SMP cores and 32 GB of RAM, providing for a total of over 100,000 CPU cores and 200 TB of memory.
 In addition, most of these nodes also have an Intel Xeon Phi Coprocessor.
-While we will not have a "Lab" using these Phi coprocessors, it is highly recommended that you look into these further, potentially making use of them within your projects.
+While we will not have a session using these Phi coprocessors, it is highly recommended that you look into these further, potentially making use of them within your projects.